Mandras/teambookmark/README.md

-# Team Bookmark
+# TeamBookmark

 ## What is it ?

-Team Bookmark is an extension for Mozilla Firefox and Google Chrome.
+TeamBookmark is an addon for Mozilla Firefox and Google Chrome.

 It is used to easily synchronize a bookmark folder with a team.